Fruit Facts: Meet the Kiwano Melon

-The coolest part of the kiwano melon is the shock value of its appearance.
+The coolest thing about this fruit is the shock value of its appearance.
 It looks more like a dog toy -- a spiky Kong -- than a fruit.
 It's colorful, too: yellowish-orange on the outside and green on the inside.

 Want to have some fun with your food?
 Put a kiwano melon on the counter and tell your little sister it's an alien egg.

-Despite its intimidating looks, this funky little melon tastes like a mix of bananas, limes, and cucumbers.
-And, like a banana, it does not have to be refrigerated.
+Despite its exotic looks, this funky little melon tastes like a mix of bananas, limes, and cucumbers.
+And, like a banana, it doesn't have to be refrigerated.

-Like other more familiar melons such as cantaloupe or honeydew, kiwanos have lots of seeds.
-In fact, their insides are pretty much all seeds.
-You can eat the seeds or suck or scoop around them.
+Like other melons you know, such as the cantaloupe or honeydew, kiwanos have lots of seeds -- their insides are pretty much all seeds.
+You can eat them, but you can also suck or scoop around them.

-A 1-cup serving of kiwano melon has about 4 grams of protein (the same as 1 tablespoon of peanut butter), 287 milligrams of potassium (about half the amount in a banana), and vitamins A and C -- but it only has about 103 calories.
+A 1-cup serving has about 4 grams of protein (the same as 1 tablespoon of peanut butter), 287 milligrams of potassium (about half the amount in a banana), and vitamins A and C -- but it only has about 100 calories.